Child Pages overview¶

 Component Configurations¶

-has a configuration, please read the documentation about child configurations.
+Similarly to Child Stack, each component created and managed by the Child Pages has a configuration, please read the documentation about child configurations.

-adds one additional requirement for child configurations:
+Child Pages adds one additional requirement for child configurations:

 - Configurations must be unique (by equality) within

-Child Pages
+Child Pages.

 Initializing Child Pages¶

-There are three steps to initialize Child Pages
+There are three steps to initialize Child Pages:

 - Create a new instance of

-and assign it to a variable or a property. - Initialize the
+PagesNavigationand assign it to a variable or a property. - Initialize the

-into it along with other arguments. - The
+Child Pagesnavigation model using theComponentContext#childPagesextension function and passPagesNavigationinto it along with other arguments. - The

-that can be observed in the UI.
-Assign the returnedValue
+childPagesfunction returnsValue<ChildPages>that can be observed in the UI.
+Assign the returnedValueto another property or a variable.

 Example¶